-Join cellist Jean-Guihen Queyras, along with conductor Maxime Pascal and his groundbreaking ensemble Le Balcon, for this wonderfully eclectic live program at the Fondation Singer-Polignac.
-The closed-door event, titled "Je t'aime, ma vie" will begin with Pierre Boulez’s Messagesquisse, a colourful work of high technical complexity highlighting Queyras's stunning prowess at the cello.
-Pascal will then take us worlds—and centuries—away from the opening act to a selection of madrigals by Renaissance composer (and notorious murderer) Carlo Gesualdo in an arrangement for soprano, four bassoons, electric guitar, and harp.
-The concert will end with Gérard Grisey’s hypnotic Vortex Temporum, a methodically wrought three-movement work in which "the expressive power and rigour of the musical thought are unmistakable" (The Guardian).
+Join cellist Jean-Guihen Queyras, along with conductor Maxime Pascal and his groundbreaking ensemble Le Balcon at the Fondation Singer-Polignac, for this wonderfully eclectic program.
+The closed-door event, titled "Je t'aime, ma vie" begins with Pierre Boulez’s Messagesquisse, a colourful work of high technical complexity highlighting Queyras's stunning prowess at the cello.
+Pascal then takes us worlds—and centuries—away from the opening act to a selection of madrigals by Renaissance composer (and notorious murderer) Carlo Gesualdo in an arrangement for soprano, four bassoons, electric guitar, and harp.
+The concert ends with Gérard Grisey’s hypnotic Vortex Temporum, a methodically wrought three-movement work in which "the expressive power and rigour of the musical thought are unmistakable" (The Guardian).
 With the participation of Pedro Garcia Velasquez and Marion Flament's robot-scuptures.

 Messagesquisse © Universal Edition AG